18F/atf-eregs/README.md

 ### Services

 This application uses the `rds` and `elasticsearch-swarm` services on cloud.gov.
-Services are bound to applications in th emanifest files.
+Services are bound to applications in the manifest files.
 To create services:

 ```
 cf create-service rds micro-psql atf-db